-While preparing to leave for Sabang Port, a booth would be showing tourists these souvenir photos through a number of desktops.
-A tourist can choose a photo for printing and buy it for P250 (I think) per photo which is expensive; not environmental-friendly and not in keeping with the current need for digital photos which can be posted immediately.
+While preparing to leave for Sabang Port, a booth would be showing tourists souvenir photos through a number of desktops.
+A tourist can choose a photo for printing and buy it for P250 (if I remember correctly) per photo which is expensive; not environmental-friendly and not in keeping with the current need for digital photos which can be posted immediately.
 I asked if I can copy the photo using a USB and pay for it but the boothkeeper said I can’t.
 I decided to forego the purchase.
 I really hope they can consider adopting a more environmental-friendly way of selling this photos which I am almost sure would entice more tourists to buy and be less cumbersome since there won’t be a need for materials like photo paper to print the photos.
-One of our co-passengers was so generous to allow us to take a shot of the pictures they bought.
+One of our co-passengers was so generous to allow us to take a shot of the pictures she bought.
 It was covered in plastic so the resulting image is not so clear….

 Before we left ….